Compile-time null safety for Groovy™

 @MonotonicNonNull, and tracking nullability through control flow

-with the StrictNullChecker.
+with NullChecker(strict: true).
 The setup is minimal, the annotation

 compatibility is broad, and the two-tier strictness model lets you